-Still, the turmoil currently created indirectly and directly by the war in Ukraine may have consequences for the logistic routes and access and prices on goods.
-We are monitoring the situation and are adapting our risk assessments on and ongoing basis.
+We are monitoring the situation and are adapting our risk assessments on an ongoing basis.

 Financial risk

 Overall view on objectives and strategy

 The company is exposed to financial risk in different areas, especially changes in interest rate and economic conditions that affect investment in real estate.
 The goal is to reduce the financial risk as much as possible.
 The Group has minor exposure to changes in exchange rates as only a small part of purchase is done in foreign currency.
 There is no current strategy to include the use of financial instruments.